TheGhostHuCodes/omiros/README.md

 language and reading about the theory behind this very particular package manager.
 At some point I got a new computer and I decided this is my chance!
-Finally, I would figure out how to use Nix (both the language and the package manager) to declaritively and reproducibly generate / maintain my development environment.
+Finally, I would figure out how to use Nix (both the language and the package manager) to declaratively and reproducibly generate / maintain my development environment.
 This is not a decision to be taken lightly.
 One does not simply walk into using Nix; it permeates through everything that you do on your computer.
 It's a completely different way of thinking.
 When it worked, it was